 3. Within 5 working days of the Complaints Panel reviewing your complaint you will be notified of the decision of the Complaints Panel.
 The Complaints Panel's decision will be final in respect of VLC’s complaints procedure and a record of the decision will be kept with your complaint on our complaint file.

 The Chair of the Board of Trustees will be responsible for reporting the Complaints Panel’s findings to the Board of Trustees.

 If for any reason we are unable to resolve the problem between us you can ask the Legal Ombudsman (PO Box 6806, Wolverhampton WV1 9WJ, telephone 0300 555 0333, website www.legalombudsman.org.uk) to consider the complaint.
 The Legal Ombudsman will expect you to have given your lawyer a chance to resolve your complaint before it will get involved.
-Normally, you will need to bring a complaint to the Legal Ombudsman no later than 6 years from the date of the act or omission you are complaining about or (if outside that time) 3 years from the date you should reasonably have known there were grounds for a complaint.
+Normally, you will need to bring a complaint to the Legal Ombudsman within 1 year from the date of the act or omission you are complaining about or from when you should have realised there was an issue; and within 6 months of your lawyers final response.